- Contact us

 If you are a registered user of the University IT facilities, a Virtual Private Network (VPN) connection will allow you to access the University network from home or from any other location with an internet connection.
-A VPN connection can be used to:
+This will not work from within the University of Exeter network.

 - Access web pages and other data that can only be seen from a University of Exeter network address.

 - Set up a remote connection to a machine on the University campus.

 - Make information sent between your Internet Service Provider (ISP) and the University network more secure.